benhenshaw/rhythm/doc/final.md

 ![Screen shots of various mini-games from Rhythm Tengoku.](data/rhythm_tengoku_shots.png)

 ### Game-play
-Each mini-game of Rhythm Tengoku is reminiscent of a music video.
+Each mini-game in Rhythm Tengoku is reminiscent of a music video.
 It has some (usually minimal) animated graphics, and features a track of music that is the same every time.
 The player is given a tutorial at the start of the mini-game which explains what they need to do -- essentially what their cue to tap a certain button is.
 Given that the game is in Japanese (and there has never been an official translation), this tutorial has limited use for me as a non-Japanese speaker.
-I found that it is very interesting to have to figure out what you as the player are expected to do.
+I found it very interesting to have to figure out what you as the player are expected to do, without instruction.

 As the game progresses, the complexity of the mini-games increases requiring more attention and timing ability.
 Each mini-game introduces a different kind of rhythmic interaction; some are about tapping to a certain note of a repeating melody, some are about keeping a constant beat going, some ask that the player press a certain button based on the animation on screen, and some are more abstract.